wectf/2020/README.md

 *Description: PHP is the most production-ready and CTF-challenge-ready language huh?*

-Generate POP chain to pwn `/api/Utils.inc:26` as to insert HTML without sanitization.
+Make POP chain to pwn `/api/Utils.inc:26` so as to insert HTML without sanitization.

 ```php
 <?php